 Photo: zydecohead/YouTube

-Rusty filed for divorce in 2004, stating that he and Andrea had not lived together as a married couple since the day of the murder.
-Rusty was granted divorce on March 17, 2005.
-Rusty began dating his second wife.
-The couple had a son from the marriage, but Laura Arnold, his wife, filed for divorce in 2015.
+In 2004, Rusty filed for divorce, stating that he and Andrea had not lived together as a married couple since the day of the murder.
+The divorce was granted on March 17, 2005.
+Rusty began dating his second wife, and they had a son together.
+However, Laura Arnold, his second wife, filed for divorce in 2015.

 Negative influence on the family